surangaj17/assignment-api-test/README.md

 ## Usage
-To run the scripts:
+To run the scripts, open command prompt and navigate in to the clonned project folder `assignment-api-test` where `pom.xml` exists.

-> Since the testng.xml set as the default test plan in the pom, we can directly run below command,
+> Since the testng.xml set as the default test plan in the pom, test project can directly run as below,
 ```
 mvn test

 ```
->Or we can execute testng.xml or  any other test plan passing as a parameter through command line as below,
+>Or else, can execute testng.xml or any other test plan, passing as a parameter through command line as below,

 ```